-Folliculitis is an inflammation of one or more hair follicles.
+Folliculitis is the inflammation of one or more hair follicles.
 It appears as a rash or white-headed pimples or pustules near a hair follicle.
-It can occur anywhere on the body, but typically affects hairy areas, such as the neck or groin.
-Follicles can be damaged from repeated friction (such as rubbing of too tight clothes) or a blockage of the hair follicle (for instance, from shaving).
+Folliculitis can occur anywhere on the body, but it typically affects hairy areas, such as the neck or groin.
+Follicles can be damaged from repeated friction, such as rubbing from too-tight clothes, or a blockage of the hair follicle, like from shaving.
 In most cases, follicles become infected with the Staphylococcus bacteria, but fungi may also be to blame.
 Anyone can develop folliculitis, but certain lifestyle factors, like wearing tight clothing, not showering after excessive sweating, and receiving skin injuries, can increase your likelihood of needing folliculitis treatment.